SaimShaikh/DevOps-Interview-Zone/Linux/Basic-Questions.md

 - Explain the architecture/components
 - Explain the kernel and its responsibilities, and also define shell types
 - Explain the package manager and its type
 - What is unix os?
 How does it differ from Linux
+- What is CLI and GUI?
 - Difference between windows and linux
 - Explain the file system and its hierarchy
 - What is the process